mabevtech/keycloak-poc/README.md

 cp -n .env.development .env
 ```

-You can open the `.env` file in your editor to tweak some variable if you want.
+You can open the `.env` file in your editor to tweak some variables if you want.

 Make all defined variables available to this and sub shells:
 ```shell